 Stephanie first learned to ride Western at six years of age, then entered the Dressage world.
 Stephanie transitioned to riding Hunter Jumpers in her early teens and began working as a groom for her instructor to pay for lessons.

 When Stephanie was 14 she became the proud owner of her first horse, Zephyr.
 As Stephanie struggled with what quickly became a very shut-down, scared horse she began to explore different training techniques and discovered natural horsemanship.
 Stephanie studied the philosophies of Tom Dorrance and Ray Hunt through Terry Church and Gail Ivey, although she has also attended numerous clinics on the subject.

 Stephanie continued to develop her unique training method in college while studying Equine Science which focused on classical horsemanship techniques, horse management, and biological sciences.
 Stephanie joined Pony Club and quickly became a C2 / HB pony clubber.
-She dabbled in Eventing in college and now primarily competes in the Jumper and Dressage rings.
+She dabbled in Eventing in college and now primarily competes on the Hunter Jumper circuit.